SamyPesse/How-to-Make-a-Computer-Operating-System/Chapter-3/README.md

 #### Create a disk image for our kernel and grub

-The script [diskimage.sh](https://github.com/SamyPesse/How-to-Make-a-Computer-Operating-System/blob/master/src/sdk/diskimage.sh) will generate a hard disk image than can be used by QEMU.
+The script [diskimage.sh](https://github.com/SamyPesse/How-to-Make-a-Computer-Operating-System/blob/master/src/sdk/diskimage.sh) will generate a hard disk image that can be used by QEMU.

 The first step is to create a hard-disk image (c.img) using qemu-img: